zotiquestgames/loner/en/wip/city_manager.md

 ## Your City

-Your city is the main "character" in Urban Planner, described by evolving traits that capture its essence, strengths, and challenges.
+Your city is the main "character" in City Manager, described by evolving traits that capture its essence, strengths, and challenges.

 ### Everything is a District!

-In *Urban Planner*, Districts, Neighborhoods, Organizations, Infrastructure Projects, and even major Buildings can be treated as characters with their own traits!
+In *City Manager*, Districts, Neighborhoods, Organizations, Infrastructure Projects, and even major Buildings can be treated as characters with their own traits!

 Your City is described by some core traits: